neonsecret/pytorchgui/README.md

 - **powerful nodes system** which lets you do anything, simple and unrestricted
 - **dynamic nodes registration mechanism** to register and unregister nodes at runtime
 - **actions system for nodes**
-- **data *and* exec flow support** - unlike lots of other solutions out there, ryvencore supports exec flows
+- **data *and* exec flow support** - unlike lots of other solutions out there, pytorchgui supports exec flows

-For a more detailed overview, see the [docs](https://leon-thomm.github.io/ryvencore-qt/#/features).
+For a more detailed overview, see the [docs](https://leon-thomm.github.io/pytorchgui-qt/#/features).